 15,000 pieces per month in centralized production or 30,000 per month through our artisan networks.

-We carry out annual audits of our two centralised production facilities and are happy to adhere to any audit requirements you may have.
+We carry out annual audits of our two centralized production facilities and are happy to adhere to any audit requirements you may have.

 Our team of expert designers will work directly with your buyers or internal design team to modify pieces from our extensive catalog to make them your own, or create an entirely new collection for you, based on your trend boards & seasonal colors.
 We can dye jewelry from our Ecuadorian collection to match any pantone, and in horn, we work with your merchants to set a narrow range of colors so that you know your samples will match production.